-A number of other cancers are often associated with these tumors, including:
+Blood cancers are often associated with this tumor, including:

 - Acute myelogenous leukemia (AML)

 - Myelodysplastic syndromes (group of bone marrow disorders)

 - Limited ability to tolerate exercise

 The health care provider will perform a physical exam and ask about the symptoms.
 The exam may reveal a blockage of the veins entering the center of the chest due to increased pressure in the chest area.